Rokem/TTS_Custom_2D_Figurine/README.md

 Oh and feel free to use these in your own mods, just drop me a shout out if you do :D

 ## CHANGELOG
+3/7/2020 - Created new 2x1 wide-base figurine which can be used for landscape style images.
 2/20/2020 - Tinting now only applies to figurine base.
 Minimized seam issues.
 8/20/2018 - Updated the instructions within the mod to make them clearer to understand.
 3/4/2018 - Updated the description with even better instructions.